Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis: Discussion

 \section{Discussion}

-This paper presents an AI-orchestrated workflow for systematic diagnostic evaluation of empirical research with publicly available data and code.
-The system executes end to end and generates standardized reports at scale with minimal human intervention.
-It relies, however, on diagnostic templates defined by human experts.
-While extraction and execution are automated, benchmark estimands, inclusion criteria, and warning thresholds reflect prior methodological judgment.
-The workflow therefore scales evaluation rather than defining evaluative standards.
-Related evidence from \citet{StrausHall2026} shows that frontier coding models can reproduce and extend published political science analyses when given structured access to data and code.
+This paper shows that computational reproducibility in political science can be verified at scale using an AI-assisted workflow, and that journal verification requirements are associated with substantially higher reproducibility rates.
+Among \dnum{384} sampled papers from three top journals over 2010--2025, the estimated population-level share of fully or largely reproducible papers rises from \dnum{20.8\%} before DA-RT adoption to \dnum{82.5\%} after.
+The workflow also enables standardized diagnostics at scale, reproducing and extending the IV analysis of \citet{lal2024much} across \dnum{597} specifications in days rather than years.
+Together, these results demonstrate that automated verification is feasible, that existing transparency policies have worked, and that the remaining frontier is expanding data access.

-Human-led replication initiatives remain indispensable.
-Journal-based data editor programs (e.g., the AEA Data Editor and \emph{Political Analysis} replicators), research transparency organizations such as OSF and BITSS, the Institute for Replication (I4R), and independent replication communities continue to play a central role in credibility assessment.
-Evaluating identification strategies, measurement choices, data construction, and research design requires substantive judgment that cannot, at present, be delegated to automated systems.
-The workflow proposed here is complementary to these efforts, not a substitute.
+These results rest on institutional infrastructure that took decades to build. \citet{king1995replication} argued that scholarly norms should require sufficient data and code to reproduce published results.
+The DA-RT initiative and the 2014 JETS formalized that argument into journal policy.
+Public repositories---the Harvard Dataverse \citep{king2007introduction}, ICPSR, the Open Science Framework---provided the deposit and retrieval layer that made compliance feasible.
+AJPS's contract with the Odum Institute for third-party verification (2015), and the AEA Data Editor system in economics (2019) \citep{vilhuber2020reproducibility}, demonstrated that active verification, not merely archiving, is what drives compliance.
+Our results show, at scale, that these investments paid off: the pre-to-post DA-RT shift accounts for the bulk of the difference in reproducibility rates.
+Making data and code publicly available is an important first step; verification infrastructure ensures that posted materials actually work.
+The present workflow can substantially reduce the cost of providing that verification.

-We regard this separation between expert judgment and automated execution as a feature.
-Once templates and standards are specified, the pipeline applies them uniformly across studies, promoting consistency and transparency.
-As AI systems improve, elements of template design may become more adaptive.
-Because the architecture is modular, such changes can be incorporated without altering its core structure.
+The workflow scales evaluation rather than defining evaluative standards: it relies on diagnostic templates specified by human experts and applies them uniformly across studies.
+Human-led replication initiatives---journal data editor programs, research transparency organizations such as OSF and BITSS, the Institute for Replication (I4R), and independent replication communities---remain indispensable for evaluating identification strategies, measurement choices, and research design.